wymp/ts-monorepo-poc/README.md

   local monorepo linked in.
 If you want to run the actual built containers statically, try `pnpm docker:compose prod up -d`.
   You can bring the system back down by running `pnpm docker:compose [ENV] down`, and you can additionally pass any arguments you'd like to docker compose, e.g., `pnpm docker:compose [ENV] logs -f`.
+* Note that I've implemented a small environment caching mechanism so you don't always have to pass the environment along with `pnpm docker:compose`.
+This is just to avoid situations where you brought up the prod stack and then accidentally ran a command against the (non-existent) dev stack or something because you forgot to include `prod` again.

 ### ESLint